Fun and Unique Things to do in Tucson this Weekend

 Strange and Interesting Things to Do...

-Viewing Telescope at Flandreau - Run by volunteers, call first to check and see if it will be open.
+Viewing Telescope at Flandreau - This 16 inch telescope located next to the Flandreau Science Center is run by volunteers, so call first to check and see if it will be open.
+Hours generally run Thursday through Saturday from 7pm to 10pm.
+The volunteers are happy to answer questions about the night sky.

 Major Attraction Things to Do...